danielylingnew/danielylingnew.github.io/docs/writing.markdown

 Whenever I get the chance, I like to spend a few minutes writing about what I'm learning and sharing it here.
 Thanks for reading.

-I write a blog called Daniel Delves with notes about venture capital, frontier technology, new markets, and the future of our world.
+I write a [blog](https://danieldelves.substack.com/) called Daniel Delves with my notes about venture capital, frontier technology, new markets, and the future of our world.
 I also write about health, wellness, and productivity.
+Subscribe [here](https://danieldelves.substack.com/welcome) to get it delivered directly to your inbox or read it here.

-Daniel's Digest is my weekly newsletter where I write about health, productivity, and mindset.
+Daniel's Digest is [my weekly newsletter](https://danielsdigest.substack.com/) where I write about health, productivity, and mindset.
 Included are my thoughts, reflections, and notes from the week.
 Also included are some things I've enjoyed that week and articles that resonated with me.
 I’ll be sharing it every Sunday.
-Subscribe [here](https://danielsdigest.substack.com/) to get it delivered directly to your inbox or read it here.
+Subscribe [here](https://danielsdigest.substack.com/welcome).

+To get both my blog and newsletter, subscribe [here](https://danielling.substack.com/welcome).

+I'll be aggregating and sharing all my writing on my personal website too, so you can check back here to stay up to date.

 [Categories](/categories) &nbsp;|&nbsp;
 [Tags](/tags)